LEGAL ENTITY IDENTIFIER - LEI

 Who is a registration agent?

-LEI codes are universal codes and are not tied to any specific country.
+Legal Entity Identifier numbers are universal codes and are not tied to any specific country.
 Each LOU has its own identifier, which is contained in the first four numbers of the LEI code.
 LEI codes are valid worldwide regardless of the LOU that issued the code.

-Renewing the LEI code is necessary to ensure that all information about the company connected to the LEI code is up to date.
+Renewing the LEI number is necessary to ensure that all information about the company connected to the LEI code is up to date.
 To ease the administrative burden on companies and organisations, LEI Register allows paying for multiple annual renewals.
-In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI code for the designated period.
+In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI number for the designated period.
 Information updates are performed on the basis of official registry data.

 Is LEI-related information public?